-After the first round, the winner of the Ohtani-Soto matchup will meet the winner of Perez-Alonso.
-On the other side of the bracket, the Gallo-Story winner faces the Olson-Mancini winner.
+After the first round, the winner of the Robert-Rutschman matchup will meet the winner of García-Arozarena.
+On the other side of the bracket, the Alonso-Rodríguez winner faces the Betts-Guerrero winner.
 The two players left standing will meet in the final round.

 Will participants receive or earn bonus time?

-Yes, 30 seconds of bonus time will be granted to each batter at the conclusion of each regulation period.
-A hitter can earn an additional 30 seconds of bonus time -- giving him 60 seconds total -- if he hits at least one homer that equals or exceeds 475 feet (tracked by MLB’s Statcast powered by Google Cloud) in the regulation period.
+Yes, 30 seconds of extra time will be granted to each batter at the conclusion of each regulation period.
+A hitter can earn an additional 30 seconds of bonus time -- giving him 60 seconds total -- if he hits at least two homers that equal or exceed 440 feet (tracked by MLB’s Statcast) in the regulation period.

 The bonus period, be it 30 seconds or 60 seconds, is a single time segment, with no timeouts.
+The player is given a short break between his regulation period and bonus period.
 During the bonus period, a special T-Mobile magenta ball will be used.

 Can players stop the clock?